 - Youths have to make many life-impacting decisions and choices

 - Youth may not have the necessary experience to guide them

 - Youth require our guidance in showing them the right direction to go towards.

-What they need are just our love, acceptance and guidance.
-Significantly, the youth simply needs direction – a clear goal to work for, to channelize their energy, to express their potential so as to evolve as a person and contribute to society.
+What they need is just our love, acceptance, and guidance.
+Significantly, the youth simply needs direction – a clear goal to work for, to channel their energy, to express their potential so as to evolve as a person and contribute to society.